-(d) Contract Price for Gas – Intermediate.
+(c) Contract Price for Gas – Intermediate.
 The items to be included in the Contract Price between Buyer and Seller for the entitlement must include:

 (i) Capacity Payment.
 The Capacity Payment from Buyer to Seller is the Capacity Price in $ per MW specified in the Letter Confirmation (Exhibit CA) for the Entitlement times 25 MW.
+The Capacity Price is as specified on the Letter Confirmation (Exhibit CA) for the Entitlement.

 (ii) Energy Payment.

-The Energy Payment from Buyer to Seller is the Fuel Price times the greater of:
+(A) The Energy Payment from Buyer to Seller is the Fuel Price defined in subsection (B) below times the greater of:

-(A) the sum of the amount of MWh:
+(1) the sum of the amount of MWh:

-(1) scheduled from the Entitlement for Energy; and
+a) scheduled from the Entitlement for Energy; and

-(2) scheduled or instructed from the Entitlement for Ancillary Services; and
+b ) scheduled or instructed from the Entitlement for Ancillary Services; and